laedvin/ReversiAI/agents/neural_network_and_agent_design.md

 Use some kind of recursive algorithm to minmax?
 No, because it doesn't have a value head to calculate win probability.
 If it had, the policy head would have been used to pick the N "immediate" best moves so that the minmaxing could be sped up.

 # Network design
 Convolutional neural network, based on AlphaGo Zero.
 All convolutional networks have stride 1 and a padding such that the height and width is maintained.
+2 residual blocks.

 ## Residual tower: